Why choose Craniosacral Therapy for your Infant or Baby?

 Reflux in infants can be distressing for both the parents - how do you know just how much food your baby is digesting when a lot of it seems to just come back up as well as the baby - with symptoms similar to adult heartburn.

-Read More about treating Acid Reflux in Infants as well as an expanded article on Treating Acid Reflux in Newborns.
+Read More about treating Acid Reflux in Newborns.

 A large proportion of the clients I see bring their newborn infants in the first few weeks after birth and many ask if their baby’s discomfort may be due to some particular allergy symptoms.
 There is no straightforward answer to the question.
 Many different triggers appear to set off symptoms of allergies.